Luftjunkie19/Luftjunkie19/README.md

 Hi I'm Łukasz (Lukas), I come from Poland and last year during the vacation i found my passion, which is programming.
 Currently I'm kinda fluent in JS, CSS and HTML.
 But recently (06.02.2023) i got more experience with React.

 🔭 I’m currently working on practicing React and Firebase<br>💬 If you want to know me better, let's talk on discord.
-Luftjunkie #1566<br>⚡ Fun fact: I was playing in academy of the one of the most famous football teams in the world<br>Interesting fact: I speak fluently German 🇩🇪, English 🇬🇧 and Polish 🇵🇱
+Luftjunkie #1566<br>⚡ Fun fact: I was playing in academy of the one of the most famous football teams in the world<br>😲 Interesting fact: I speak fluently German 🇩🇪, English 🇬🇧 and Polish 🇵🇱

 ## 🌐 Socials: